 Postgraduate Year I

-- Interns rotate on inpatient general medicine services, including a night float rotation.
+- Interns rotate on inpatient general medicine services at four separate hospital sites, including a night float rotation.

 - Interns have the opportunity to rotate for two months on subspecialty electives.

 - Participation in a continuous quality improvement project is also required.

 - Residents supervise on general medicine floors and rotate through subspecialties.

 - Senior residents are expected to be teachers and leaders for junior residents.